The Alpilles, St Rémy & Les Baux de Provence

 Half-day

 During his time in France, Vincent van Gogh spent one year in St. Remy de Provence, near Avignon.
 This beautiful hike, that starts in the old town, is named after the visited places where the painter set up his easel: he painted here more than 70 works, transfixed by the luminous nature scenery.
-You walk outside the town through vineyards and olive groves that carpet the landscape.
-After climbing up through the woods to the Alpilles ridge, you can enjoy outstanding 360° views.
+You first walk outside the town through vineyards and olive groves that carpet the landscape.
+Then, after climbing up through the woods to the Alpilles ridge, you can enjoy outstanding 360° views.

 Walking time : 3 hours